 Gore-Tex garments should be generally washed on a warm permanent press cycle, but of course, check the tag.
 You will need to use the same detergents as for your other ski wear.

 Gore-tex can, however, be dried in the dryer, on a warm but not hot cycle.

 How To Mend Ski Gear

 Sometimes you come across this jacket or pant that is amazing, your favourite thing about your snow setup, and you fall over near a rock and you get a tear in the fabric.
 Don’t stress!
 On most occasions, this is salvageable with the right tools.
 In our stores, we sell a repair tape which seals the fabric and doesn’t ruin its waterproofness.
-You are more than welcome to bring in the item of clothing and we will assess to see what would be your next course of action.

 As ski gear is washed on a very low heat, some stains can prove pretty stubborn by machine washing alone.
 Luckily, if you know how to remove stains from your normal clothes, doing the same for your ski jacket is easy.
 Just scrub the stain pre-wash with stain remover or dish soap.
 This will loosen up the stain and allow the detergent to do its job.
 Remember, ski gear is tough so it can take a good scrub.

 How To Store Ski Clothes